Alcohol Is Good for Your Heart -- Most of the Time

 If you are burning more energy than you're eating and you have no glycogen or fat stores, you're going to die unless you eat something like straight sugar right now.

-Under Trumpcare, sudden death is now referred to as "the preferred, least costly outcome"

-As usual, more detail needed (Score:3)
+As usual, more detail needed (Score:5, Insightful)

 I really hate these studies, because they don't give us actionable information.